Adam’s Apple Reduction vs. Voice Feminization

 Can I have Adam’s Apple Reduction after Voice Feminization Surgery?

-In short, yes.
-If, on the contrary, you have already had Voice Feminization Surgery you can still undergo a tracheal shave.
+If you have already had Voice Feminization Surgery you can still undergo Adam’s apple surgery.
 However some additional precautions should be taken in these cases.

-Make sure that your FFS surgeon and anesthesiologists are aware you’ve had voice feminization surgery long before your planned tracheal shave surgery.
-Wait a minimum period of six months after voice feminization surgery before having a tracheal shave intervention.
+Make sure that your FFS surgeon and anesthesiologists are aware you’ve had voice feminization surgery long before your planned Adam’s apple reduction.
+Wait a minimum period of six months after voice feminization surgery before having your Adam’s apple shave.

 As an additional measure, you may request that an extra small tube is employed to avoid pressure on the voice box during surgery.